BIDS-numpy/workshop_site_AIMS_2021/content/day_1/setting_up/_index.md

  1. Get the source code (`git` + remote hosts like [GitHub][gh] or [GitLab][gl]).
  2. Set up a development environment

+In this section, we'll cover these two steps by doing an example walkthrough with NetworkX!

 [^1]: At least for creating PRs - a development environment is not strictly necessary to
       open an issue or perform a code review, though it is helpful for non-trivial changes.